sahiga/developer.box.com/guides/embed/ui-elements/annotations.md

 }
 ```

-`annotationcreateerror` event will be fired when an error occurs while posting
-an annotation on either a new or existing thread.
+`annotationcreateerror` event will be triggered when an error occurs while posting an annotation on either a new or existing thread.
 The event data will contain:

 ```js
 {